 Measure about a ⅓ cup of crepe batter.
 Lift the hot pan off the heat and tilt slightly as you pour the batter.
 Gently swirl the pan as you pour to coat the whole pan and make a circle of batter with even coverage.

-Replace the pan on the burner and cook the crepe on the first side for approx a minute or a minute and a half.
-The top of the crepe will lose its shiny appearance as it cooks and this is a good indication of when to flip.
+Replace the pan on the burner and cook the crepe on the first side for approx. a minute or a minute and a half.
+The top of the crepe will lose its shiny appearance as it cooks and this is a good indication for when to flip.

-Muster your courage and flip the crepe with a long spatula (such as a fish spatula if you have one) and cook for 15-30 seconds on the second side.
+Flip the crepe with a long spatula and cook for 15-30 seconds on the second side.

 Set aside cooked crepes on a plate and repeat with the rest of the batter.
 Serve the crepes warm with your toppings of choice and enjoy!